oskariorg/oskari-docs/community/roles.md

 ### Requirements:
 - Build infrastructure, see also Oskari developer
-- Oskari architecture, bundles and component
+- Oskari architecture, bundles and components

 ## Oskari content administrator